Last week I showed you my favorite method for grilling corn.

 - Fresh lime juice

-- Slice zucchini thinly lengthwise and brush lightly with avocado or grape seed oil (or another high-heat oil), and sprinkle with salt and pepper.
+Slice zucchini thinly lengthwise, brush lightly with avocado or grape seed oil (or another high-heat oil), and sprinkle with salt and pepper.
 Set aside.
 Also soak corn (in husk) in cold water for 5 minutes.

-*To make roasted chickpeas, thoroughly drain a 15-ounce can of chickpeas and add to a mixing bowl.
+*To make roasted chickpeas (amount as original recipe is written // adjust if altering batch size), thoroughly drain a 15-ounce can of chickpeas and add to a mixing bowl.
 Then add 1 Tbsp olive or grape seed oil, a healthy pinch each sea salt, ground cumin, dried oregano, smoked paprika, and black pepper.
-Roast at 350 degrees F (176 C) for 20-25 minutes, or until golden brown and crispy.
+Roast at 350 degrees F (176 C) for 20-25 minutes or until golden brown and crispy.

-*Nutrition information is a rough estimate for 1 of 4 servings calculated using 2 zucchini, 6 ears of corn, and all of the dressing.
+*Nutrition information is a rough estimate calculated using 2 zucchini, 6 ears of corn, and all of the dressing per 4 servings.

 *You will have plenty of leftover dressing, which will last for about 4-5 days in the refrigerator.
 Use on salads, grilled veggies, and more!

 - Saturated fat: 2.9g